 9.1 Security.
 We implement appropriate technical and organisational measures to protect your personal information against accidental or unlawful destruction, loss, change or damage.
 All personal information we collect will be stored on secure servers.
 We will never send you unsolicited emails or contact you by phone requesting your account ID, password, credit or debit card information or national identification numbers.

 9.2 De-identification.
 When we collect personal information about your use of our products and Apps, we only store this information in a way that does not directly identify you.
 We will only re-identify you in exceptional circumstances, such as if we are required to do so by applicable law, such as if we need to conduct a product recall, or if you ask us to.

 9.3 International Transfers of your Personal Information.
 The personal information we collect may be transferred to and stored in countries outside of the jurisdiction you are in where we and our third party service providers have operations.
-If you are located in the European Economic Area ("EEA"), your personal information may be processed outside of the EEA including in the United States.
+If you are located in the UK or European Economic Area ("EEA"), your personal information may be processed outside of the UK or EEA including in the United States.

 9.4 In the instance of such a transfer, we ensure that:

 a) the personal information is transferred to countries recognised as offering an equivalent level of protection; or